vishipayyallore/eshop-client-ngweb/README.md

 > 1. Discussion and demo
 >
-- dynamics of comments with live coding
+- Dynamics of comments with live coding
-- white theme on visual studio code shouldn’t be allowed :-)
+- White theme on visual studio code shouldn’t be allowed :-)
-- angular material
+- Angular material
-- change detection strategy
+- Change Detection strategy
-- ivy, you should explain JIT and AOT compilation
+- Ivy, you should explain JIT and AOT compilation
-- dependency injection
+- Dependency Injection (DI)

 ## 3. Summary of DOM and bootstrap (`5 Minutes`)